nikhilkashid/slate/source/index.md

 --------- | ------- | -----------
-customer_phone | Mandatory | This phone number will be used to determine if the customer is a Coinn user and to notify him about the order and bill details delivery_boy_phone | Mandatory | This phone number will be used to identify the delivery guy assigned to deliver a particular order. bill_number | Optional | Unique identifier for each order which can be used to determine order related items such as order status for the corresponding order delivery_location | Mandatory | Approximate Latitude and Longitude of the delivery location, to be provided as a JSON object.
+customer_phone | Mandatory | This phone number will be used to determine if the customer is a Coinn user and to notify him about the order and bill details delivery_boy_phone | Mandatory | This phone number will be used to identify the delivery guy assigned to deliver a particular order. bill_number | Mandatory | Unique identifier provided by merchant for each order which can be used to determine order related items such as order status for the corresponding order delivery_location | Mandatory | Approximate Latitude and Longitude of the delivery location, to be provided as a JSON object.
 This will be used to trigger Coinn mode when delivery boy is in proximity of the delivery location vendor | Optional | Name of the third party vendor/aggregator of merchants eg:- TinyOwl/Foodpanda etc. This will be displayed to the customer on his Coinn app when he is ready to pay external_merchant | Mandatory | Name of the merchant on whose behalf the order is being delivered